 Cold calling is also about delivery, so before you dial, make sure you understand the key factors that go into a cold call.
 Understanding pauses, knowing how to mirror or use emotional attunement, and timing are all contributing factors to a mutually beneficial conversation.

-Critics of the cold call script would say that this is limiting or restricting the creativity within the conversation.
+Critics of the cold call script might say that this is limiting or restricting the creativity within the conversation.
 In reality, it does the opposite.
-We can now think outside of the box because we have a construct to work within that moves us all in the same direction towards the same goal.
+We can now think outside of the box because we have a framework to work within that moves us all in the same direction, towards the same goal.

-- Spark interest- We have to use words and language that encourage the person on the other end to listen and hear value in what we are calling about.
+We have to use words and language that encourage the person on the other end to listen and hear value in what we are calling about.
+We can do this in a few ways:

 - Spark interest in the product or service